 At Barnes Farm Infant School, we teach children that if they work hard they can all succeed in Mathematics.
 We have a 'Growth Mindset' approach, where we encourage children to recognise and understand that mistakes are part of the learning process.
-Each Friday, during Celebration Assembly, there is a 'Maths Award' certificate presented to one pupil from each class, who has demonstrated something amazing in mathematics.

 We teach children the mathematical skills and knowledge through a 'mastery' approach.
 This is where they are given the opportunity to fully explore concepts and are able to apply theses in a range of contexts before they move onto something new.
 We allow children to be problem solvers and learn from each other as much as possible.
 Please see the attachment below regarding the principles of maths mastery skills that we teach at Barnes Farm Infant School.